The reasons why your accommodation might be unsuitable for you and your family and what you can do about it

 Stairs and lack of lift access

-- If your home is on an upper floor with no lift, stairs can make it difficult to enter and exit safely.
+If your home is on an upper floor with no lifts and you have a mobility problem:

-- You can ask your landlord or housing provider about options to move to a ground-floor unit.
-Some councils also provide priority transfers for people with accessibility needs.
+- You can ask your landlord or housing provider about other options.

 Cramped and narrow spaces

-- Narrow hallways and doorways can make it hard to use a wheelchair, walker, or other mobility aid indoors.
+- Narrow hallways and doorways can be hard to use for:

-- You can request reasonable adjustments from your landlord or social housing provider, like widening doorways.
-The council or disability support organizations may offer grants for accessibility improvements.
+- You can request reasonable adjustments from your landlord or social housing provider.

 - Standard fire alarms may not be suitable for people who are deaf or hard of hearing.